mattmakai/fullstackpython.com/source/content/pages/02-development-environments/04-emacs.markdown

 title: Emacs
 category: page
 slug: emacs
-sort-order: 0209
+sortorder: 0204
+toc: False
+sidebartitle: Emacs
 meta: Emacs is an extensible, customizable text editor often used for coding.
-Learn more about Emacs on Full Stack Python.
+Read more about Emacs on Full Stack Python.

 # Emacs